Actively Recruiting

 - Surgery for suspected or proven surgical site infection

-- Body mass index over 35 kg/m2 or body weight over 100 kg
+- Obesity with body mass index over 35 or weight above 100 kg

 - Chronic kidney disease with glomerular filtration rate below 60 ml/min per 1.73m2